Camera Operating With A New Perspective

 Your looking for a fresh look for your productions.
 The best way to find these new looks is by turning things around and moving away from the well-traveled path.
 New eyes bring new thoughts and ideas.
 A new perspective is what you want.

 The freshest looks come from directions opposite your own.
 Introducing the camerawoman!
-A perspective from the eyes of a woman will be much different than what the majority of productions see.
+A perspective from the eyes of a seasoned woman that offers a much needed breath of fresh air.
 Of the top two hundred and fifty features, less than five percent are shot by women.
 That means that more than ninety-five percent of the time, productions are seen along the same old lines.

 Even though the number of camerawomen has quadrupled in Hollywood in the last fifteen years, the fresh, new approach of the woman's perspective has still not taken off.
 What does that mean for you?